 Brene Brown’s great at times, but that doesn’t keep her immune from ignorance and this includes her definition of shame.
-I think I throw up a little bit in my mouth every time one of my friends shares her definition of shame.
-So to make me gag just a little more, let’s put it up here:
+I gag a little bit every time one of my friends shares her definition of shame.
+So to make me gag just a little more, let’s put her definition of shame up here:

 “I believe that guilt is adaptive and helpful – it’s holding something we’ve done or failed to do up against our values and feeling psychological discomfort.
 I define shame as the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging – something we’ve experienced, done, or failed to do makes us unworthy of connection.”

 Now again, her stuff on vulnerability is great.

 But this definition of shame is bad, bad teaching.

 How do you make course corrections in honor / shame societies if shame is always illegitimate?